allproxy/allproxy/README.md

 - **HTTP proxy** - The *http* package is used to proxy HTTP traffic as either a forward or reverse proxy.
 - **HTTPS proxy** - The *node-http-mitm-proxy* package is used to build certificates to capture decrypted HTTPS traffic as either a forward or reverse proxy.
 - **TCP proxy** - The *net* package is used to listen on a TCP port for non-HTTP messages, and proxy the protocol messages to the target host.
-- **Socket.IO** - The node *socket.io* package is used to pass messages between the server and browser where they are recorded and displayed in a dashboard.
+- **Socket.IO** - The node *socket.io* package is used to pass messages between the server and browser where they are recorded and displayed in a application.
-- **stdout/stderr** - Spawn a child process to read *stdout* and *stderr* from any docker log or log file, and display the log messages in the dashboard.
+- **stdout/stderr** - Spawn a child process to read *stdout* and *stderr* from any docker log or log file, and display the log messages in the application.

 ### Configuration File
 * When running from a GitHub package, **config.json** file is stored in the root directory of your GitHub project.